VileLasagna/learningcmakelearning/IWishIKnewAboutCMake.md

 always) you've probably seen the huge tree of things you can choose to install.
 So you CAN produce complex installations like that if you have tons of optional components.
-[CMake wiki](https://cmake.org/Wiki/CMake:Component_Install_With_CPack) is quite out of date for the msot part, but their examples are still pretty good and they do talk some about this so a valid resource if you're interested in this.
+[CMake wiki](https://cmake.org/Wiki/CMake:Component_Install_With_CPack) is quite out of date for the most part, but their examples are still pretty good and they do talk some about this so a valid resource if you're interested in this.

 If you _ARE_ going the route of multiple CPack generators and/or going all out